kriersd/JazzHands/README.md

 # What's the point here?

 * We are demonstrating the ability to leverage multiple Kubernetes clusters to host your application with CloudFlare being the load balancer to spread the load across these seemingly unrelated clusters.
-This type of configuration brings a level of high availability and disaster recovery capabilities.
+This type of configuration brings a new level of high availability and disaster recovery capabilities to light.